hospitaljobsin/hospitaljobsin/README.md

 # TODO- seeker portal

+- we need a separate resource that can return the searched jobs

 - carousel of jobs horizontally (recommended jobs feed)
 - big text box asking what can I do for you?